Sumanth-Talluri/Python-for-Everybody-Specialization/README.md

 # Python for Everybody Specialization

-This repository contains my submissions to all the assignments of **Python for Everybody Specialization** in Coursera offered by the **University of Michigan**.
+This repository contains my submissions of all the assignments in **Python for Everybody Specialization** in Coursera offered by the **University of Michigan**.

 ## Overview